-San Bruno Mountain Watch’s mission is to “preserve and expand the native ecosystems of San Bruno Mountain, in perpetuity.”
-We accomplish this through working with the community to preserve the mountain as an intact open space and by protecting the fragile native ecosystem that has survived there for thousands of years.
-Our programs create a culture of stewardship and appreciation through connecting people to nature near where they live.
-Volunteers learn about the importance of biodiversity and of nurturing the native landscape in this unique area.
+San Bruno Mountain Watch’s mission is to “preserve and protect the native ecosystems of San Bruno Mountain, in perpetuity.”
+Our programs connect people to nature near where they live and help local communities learn about the importance of biodiversity as they nurture the landscapes of this unique place.

-San Bruno Mountain Watch was founded in 1970 by David Schooley, an artist and environmental activist.
+San Bruno Mountain Watch emerged from the web of lively grassroots movements dedicated to protecting San Bruno Mountain.
+One of our Founders is David Schooley, an artist and environmental activist.
 David grew up and went to college in Berkeley.
 Not long after graduating, he discovered San Bruno Mountain while driving by on a Greyhound bus.
-Concerned by plans to develop the mountain for housing, David joined with local residents to stop the destruction of this unique wilderness.
-The ensuing multi-decade battle resulted in much of the mountain being preserved in a San Mateo County Park.
-Read more about our history.
+Concerned by plans to build on the mountain, David joined with local residents to stop the destruction of this unique place.
+The ensuing multi-decade battle resulted in much of the mountain being preserved as public parkland.
+Explore our San Bruno Mt Archives to learn more.

-Since 1970, Mountain Watch has fought many battles to keep San Bruno Mountain from being developed.
-Much of the mountain is now preserved as a San Mateo County park, but there are several parcels of land that are still privately owned and eligible to be destroyed.
+San Bruno Mountain Watch has fought many battles to protect San Bruno Mountain.
+Much of the mountain is now preserved as public open space, but there are several parcels of land that are still privately owned and eligible to be destroyed.
 Our organization proactively seeks to preserve these lands, working with landowners and government officials to arrange for donation and/or purchase.

-Many people in the San Francisco Bay Area are unaware of San Bruno Mountain's biological riches, despite it being the closest wilderness to the homes of over one million people.
-In order to introduce the public to the mountain, we lead regular guided hikes three times a year, with additional hikes added seasonally.
-We also work with local schools to bring students onto the mountain and to integrate their experiences with their curriculum.
-We often table at community events to get the word out about our programs, and our events, such as our annual Pancake Breakfast serve to connect the community to our work.
+Many people in the San Francisco Bay Area are unaware of San Bruno Mountain's biological riches.
+In order to introduce the public to the mountain, we lead regular guided hikes.
+We also work with local schools to bring students to the mountain.
+We often table at community events to get the word out about our programs, and our events, such as our annual Pancake Breakfast, serve to connect the community to our work.

 LEARN MORE ABOUT OUR OUTREACH PROGRAMS OR TAKE A HIKE.